 All these hikes on Bainbridge Island are part of Bainbridge Island Parks (except the waterfront trail).
 I highly recommend downloading the map of the park you plan to visit (especially for Grand Forest and Gazzam Lake which have many trails and junctions).
 The maps have waypoints which makes it easy to keep track of where you are and where you want to go.

 These hikes on Bainbridge Island are mostly open to bikes and horses as well as hiking.
-I haven’t found that to be a problem, these trails are not nearly as busy as shared use trails on the mainland and all the bikers and equestrians that I have encountered along these trails have been extremely courteous along with the hikers!
+I haven’t found that to be a problem, these trails are not nearly as busy as shared use trails on the mainland.
+All the bikers and equestrians that I have encountered along these trails have been extremely courteous along with the hikers.
 These trails are all open to dogs though it is imperative to keep your dog on leash with the shared use of these trails.
 These trails are all well maintained with very few rocks or roots along any of the trails.
 When it’s wet you may encounter some mud and horse manure here and there.

 Bainbridge Island is the homeland of the Suquamish people, including Chief Sealth (Suquamish and Duwamish), who Seattle is named for.
 I highly recommend visiting the Suquamish museum and Chief Seattle’s grave if you are going to Bainbridge Island.
 These locations are both just off the island across the Agate Pass bridge, about a 15 minute drive from the ferry terminal.

 If you want to get out of town but don’t have a car or don’t want to drive, many of these hikes on Bainbridge Island can be reached by public transportation.
 Walk on the ferry and then you can take the bus which goes right from the ferry terminal.
 Details are included for each hike below.
 Vashon Island is also a great car free island escape from Seattle with wonderful hiking!